SPDX-License-Identifier: AGPL-3.0-or-later¶

 - Application Benchmark Plugins — EEG, plasma, power-grid, and FEP datasets through the QPU artifact contract

-- Phase API — advanced reference for 29 evolution algorithms
+- Phase API — advanced reference for the phase evolution and gradient modules

 - Kuramoto Variants — higher-order, monitored, and PT-symmetric trajectory APIs